alindeman/upgradingtorails4/text/07_action_controller_and_action_view.markdown

 Rails 4 extracts page caching and action caching to gems.

 Page caching saved the response to a request and persisted the data to the filesystem.
-The next time a request for the same controller action camed in, the response would be served directly by the web server (rather than the Rails application server).
+The next time a request for the same controller action comes in, the response would be served directly by the web server (rather than the Rails application server).